basho/riak_on_azure/README.md

 	-i.e. dns: basho-example.cloudapp.net
 	-i.e. Deployment ID: 7ea145743aeb4402a088da1234567890

-2. Visit https://<dns>/admin in your browser
+2. Visit https://dns-name.cloudapp.net/admin in your browser

 3. Ender 'admin' as the username, and the "Deployement ID" as the password.

 4. Select 'Cluster' on the left.

-5. Add vms which also have the Riak software installed and configured by entering riak@<vm> in the input box, and clicking 'Add Node'
+5. Add vms which also have the Riak software installed and configured by entering riak@yourhostnamehere in the input box, and clicking 'Add Node'
 	- i.e. riak@basho-centos1
 	- ( Use the short name of each vm, not the DNS name )